-The aim of this project is to use a narrow beam of X-Rays to produce an image/data that reflects the armament of atomic and molecular structure of atoms in a crystal.
+The aim of this project is to use a narrow beam of X-Rays to produce an image/data that reflects the atomic and molecular structure of atoms in a crystal.
 The method used is called X-Ray crystallography where a narrow beam of X-rays is fired at a crystal, although most will pass straight through some of the x-rays are diffract by the lattice of atoms arranged in a crystal which sum and subtract to create an interference patterns at an angle to the main beam.

 Crystals are regular arrays of atoms, and X-rays can be considered waves of electromagnetic radiation.
 Atoms scatter X-ray waves, primarily through the atoms' electrons.
 Just as an ocean wave striking a lighthouse produces secondary circular waves emanating from the lighthouse, so an X-ray striking an electron produces secondary spherical waves emanating from the electron.
 This phenomenon is known as elastic scattering, and the electron (or lighthouse) is known as the scatterer.
 A regular array of scatterers produces a regular array of spherical waves.
 Although these waves cancel one another out in most directions through destructive interference, they add constructively in a few specific directions, determined by Bragg 's law: 2d \sin \theta = n \lambda